mckamey/cssuseragent/README.markdown

 ## No Browser Hacks...

 This technique also avoids *all* CSS hacks.
-It allows you to target the browser rendering engine (e.g. "webkit"), or a specific browser (e.g. "safari").
-The version can be targeted at the major version number (e.g. "ie-5" includes 5.0, 5.5) or minor (e.g. "ie-5-0" includes only 5.0) all the way down (e.g. "ua-chrome-8-0-552-224") for a very specific case.
+It allows you to target the browser rendering engine (e.g. "ua-gecko"), or a specific browser (e.g. "ua-firefox").
+The version can be targeted at the major version number (e.g. "ua-ie-5" includes 5.0, 5.5) or minor (e.g. "ua-ie-5-0" includes only 5.0) all the way down to a very specific case (e.g. "ua-chrome-8-0-552-224").

 ## Future UserAgents...